 Health and Human Performance

-The Department of Health and Human Performance at the University of Houston is seeking a motor behavior specialist with demonstrable academic skills for an assistant professor.
+The Department of Health and Human Performance at the University of Houston is seeking a nutrition/obesity studies specialist with demonstrable academic skills for a tenure-track position.
 The position is a 9-month appointment with Summer school teaching optional.
-Effective date of appointment will be August, 2014.
+Effective date of appointment will be Fall, 2014.

-Responsibilities: Teach undergraduate and graduate courses in biomechanics and motor behavior broadly defined.
-Develop and maintain a vigorous research program programs that will facilitate the acquisition of external research funding.
+Responsibilities: Teach graduate and undergraduate courses in nutrition and/or obesity studies.
+Train graduate students in nutrition and obesity studies.
+Develop and maintain a vigorous scholarly research program that will foster acquisition of external funding and enhance graduate student recruitment and training.
 Perform service to the department, college, university and the profession.

 Salary: Commensurate with qualifications.